EtiPetkova/SpeakerRecognitionOnRPi/README.md

 - Model training - a speaker recognition model with pre-defined architecture and parameters is trained for 15 epochs.
 - The script does real time testing: the scripts asks the user(s) to say something to the RPi and prints a greeting with the predicted user's name.
 It does this 4 times.
+- The trained model is saved as an h5 file in the `scripts` folder.
+The model filename contains a timestamp for easy identification.